pcmola/arduino/ControllingLegoTrain/README.md

 ## Prerequisite
 You have to have PowerFunctions.cpp, PowerFunctions.h file.

-Those files could be downloaded at https://github.com/jurriaan/Arduino-PowerFunctions .
+These files could be downloaded at https://github.com/jurriaan/Arduino-PowerFunctions .

 #
 ## Bill Of Materials